 Navigating the financial landscape of college is one of the most expensive journeys any family will take and the task for which they are usually least prepared.
 Investing in recruiting and financial aid consulting can be one of the best returns on investment any family can make.

-If you want to play volleyball at the college level, at your right school and at the right price for you, it's critical to get expert help as early as possible.
+If you want to play volleyball at the college level, at the right school for you - and at the right price for your family - it's critical to get expert help early.

 Hundreds of families have trusted Coach Powers to help them find the right college at the right price.
 As a college coach, Coach Powers approached recruiting as an opportunity to help parents understand the behind-the-scenes story of how teams and colleges decide who they're going to bring to campus.